openfisca/openfisca-ops/guides/Install-API-instance.md

 2. Navigate to the freshly downloaded folder: `cd openfisca-ops`.
 3. Type the following command: `ansible-playbook --inventory ansible/inventories/YOUR_INVENTORY.yml ansible/site.yml`.

 Once the command is done, your target machine should run the OpenFisca Web API with the [country template](https://github.com/openfisca/country-template).
 Just open `http://HOST_NAME/` in your browser.
-You can change the port and path through the configuration file, by changing the variables `app_port` or `base_path`.
+You can change the port and path through the inventory file, by changing the variables `app_port` or `base_path`.
 You can change the country package by customizing the variables starting with `country_`.

 ### Optional: enable Matomo